-Is your skin starting to lose its youthful glow?
+Is your skin beginning to lose its youthful radiance?

 What is Collagen?

 Collagen, in essence, is the internal scaffolding deep within your dermis, serving as the structural protein.

 It boasts higher concentrations in ligaments and tendons and contributes to approximately one-third of your body’s overall protein makeup.

 Over the years, your body progressively produces less collagen; research (1) has found that this decline typically begins in your 20s, equating to roughly a one-percent reduction in collagen production each year.

 Beyond the natural ageing process, external factors such as excessive sun exposure, smoking, and exposure to environmental pollutants can further hasten this breakdown of collagen.

 There are 29 different types of collagen, as this study (2) found.
 The primary ones you should know about are types I, II, III, and IV:

 - Type I: This type constitutes a staggering 90% of your body’s collagen and plays a pivotal role in providing structural support to your skin, connective tissues, teeth, tendons, bones, and fibrous cartilage.

 - Type II: Unlike type I, type II is less densely packed and more abundant in your joints’ cushioning.